 Fred was indicted along with eight others as part of a larger crime syndicate in Atlanta and Detroit.
 A federal indictment claimed that the group trafficked cocaine into Georgia from Miami and Los Angeles, and they circulated it using more than 20 businesses to conceal their criminal actions.
 They had a no-nonsense approach and reportedly "used force and violence, including kidnaping, torture and murder to protect the continuity of its operations and to protect its members from arrest and prosecution."

 The sordid crimes of Fred captivated the country.
 Aside from the courtroom battle, there was plenty of drama behind the scenes.
 Cobb County police detectives Ron Hunton and Pat Banks were fired during the trial because they signed a movie contract to turn the case into a film.
 An Atlanta anchorman and television reporter also had stars in his eyes.
 He was fired because he had partnered with a lawyer and private investigator, working for Sara Tokars, to sell a movie about the murder, reported The Los Angeles Times.

 In April 1994, Fred Tokars was found guilty on eight counts, including kidnaping, money laundering, racketeering and using a telephone to arrange a murder.
 He was sentenced to life in prison.
 In March 1997, Fred was put on trial for his wife's murder and convicted.

 But the story doesn't end there.
 Though Fred is spending his life behind bars, he's also using his legal knowledge for good.
 Fred Tokars is giving back and has helped Atlanta prosecutors solve six murders, according to the Atlanta Journal-Constitution.
 With his testimony, Fred has sent one man to death row and another to prison for life.

-To learn more about the case, watch "Abuse of Power" on May 12 at 7/6c on Oxygen.
+To learn more about the case, watch "Deadly Power" on Oxygen.